I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_driver_object.md

 `DriverUnload`

 The entry point for the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff564886">Unload</a> routine, if any, which is set by the <b>DriverEntry</b> routine when the driver initializes.
 If a driver has no <i>Unload</i> routine, this member is <b>NULL</b>.

-`FastIoDispatch`

-Pointer to a structure defining the driver's fast I/O entry points.
-This member is used only by FSDs and network transport drivers.

-`Flags`

-`HardwareDatabase`

-Pointer to the <b>\Registry\Machine\Hardware</b> path to the hardware configuration information in the registry.

 `MajorFunction`